nrser/splat-logger/doc/features/named-handlers.md

 ```

-### File Handler ###
+### Export Handler ###

-Suppose you'd like to dump all your logs to a file for processing by a separate
+Suppose you'd like to dump all your logs to a file or stream for processing by
-system.
-In this example we use a temporary directory for testing purposes, and a
+an external system.
+In this example we use a temporary directory for testing
-"pretty" JSON formatting to make the output easier for us humans to read, but
+purposes, and a "pretty" JSON formatting to make the output easier for us humans
-the approach is applicable in general.
+to read, but the approach is applicable in general.

 First, just some imports and file preperation.